jbukuts/nextjs-carbon-doc-template/content/labs/5-content-loading.md

 ### Custom transformation plugins

 Some custom plugins have also been created to account for some of edge cases and are listed below.
-All of them are exported from `src/lib/plugins` within the project.
+All of them are exported from `src/lib/plugins` directory within the project.

-### `remark-image`
+### `remark-img`

 Given our images currently live next to our content we need some way of transforming the relative links we use when writing content into links that can be properly understood as static assets.
 This plugin does just that.
+It can also act to reference remote URLs within the GitHub repository when configured to do so.

+It is applied during the MDX compilation step in `src/lib/mdx/compile-content.ts`.

 <Warning>
 **It only acts on images with relative source values**